 Over the past several years, red light cameras have been a controversial subject among government officials, law enforcement, and the general public.
-While cameras may reduce the number of drivers who run red lights, the accidents that some cameras are inadvertently causing have made drivers take note and question just how effective red light cameras are.
-If the point is to decrease the number of collisions caused by running red lights, how are cameras that contribute to accidents improving the situation?
+While cameras may reduce the number of drivers who run red lights, the car accidents that some cameras are inadvertently causing have made drivers take note and question just how effective red light cameras are.
+If the point is to decrease the number of collisions and personal injuries caused by running red lights, how are cameras that contribute to accidents improving the situation?

 The Insurance Institute for Highway Safety (IIHS) conducted several studies on red light cameras in late 2012, and the resulting data offered some insight into the question of effectiveness.
 The institute concluded that, yes, the number of traffic violations related to red light runners decreased with the use of cameras, and that crash incidences were also reduced, but that rear-end collisions are a possible result of the cameras as well.

 The cameras work by taking a series of photographs of a vehicle as it passes through an intersection after a light has turned red.
 Once the license plate has been captured, a ticket is mailed to the driver for their offense.
 Though adding the cameras has made some drivers more careful about running red lights, drivers are also stopping short in an attempt to avoid getting a citation.

 While the driver may not be running the light, their abrupt stop can cause the rear vehicle to crash into them.
 Statistics from a study sponsored by the National Highway Traffic Safety Administration (NHTSA) reflect a 15 percent increase in rear-end collisions in the seven U.S. cities evaluated.

 A 2011 study by the IIHS showed a reduction in fatal red light running by 24 percent and a reduction in all types of crashes by 17 percent.
 On an international level, the institutes research supported a 40-50 percent reduction in red light violations.